-In order to build the PCE surrogate model (14), the Aero-Module is evaluated at a number of random samples of the parameter vector $\theta_M$ (given by equation (6)).
-We specify a normal distribution for each component of $\theta_M$ :
+In order to build the PCE surrogate model (14), the Aero-Module is evaluated at a number of random samples of the parameter vector θ_M (given by equation (6)).
+We specify a normal distribution for each component of θ_M :

+355

-$$\theta{M,i} \sim \mathcal{N}(0, \sigma_C), \qquad i = 1, \dots, N{\theta},$$ (24)
+$$\theta{M,i} \sim \mathcal{N}(0,\sigma_C), \qquad i = 1, \dots, N{\theta},$$

+(24)

-where C stands for either $\Delta C_l$ , $\Delta C_m$ or $\Delta C_d$ .
+where C stands for either ΔC_l , ΔC_m or ΔC_d .
 We take $\sigma_C = 0.125$ (for all sections, and for both lift, drag, and moment coefficient).
 This choice is such that the original polar is perturbed around its mean and that 95% of the samples will fall within $\pm 25\%$ of the unperturbed value.
 It also encodes our belief that very large perturbations from the original polar are less likely than small perturbations.
 To avoid unphysical realizations (unlikely but not impossible), the normal distribution is truncated to have a bounded support of [-0.5, 0.5].
 The resulting perturbed polars follow from equation (5), and examples are shown in Figure 4.

-N=32 model evaluations were sufficient to achieve an LOO-error (equation (16)) smaller than $10^{-3}$ (for details we refer to appendix B).
-The total order Sobol' indices $S_i^T$ following equation (17) are computed with the PCE surrogate model, as explained in sections 4.1-4.2.
+N = 32 model evaluations were sufficient to achieve an LOO-error (equation (16)) smaller than 10^{-3} (for details we refer to appendix B).
+The total order Sobol' indices S_i^T following equation (17) are computed with the PCE surrogate model, as explained in sections 4.1-4.2.
 The resulting Sobol' indices expressing the sensitivity of the mean normal force at each radial section towards the perturbation in the lift, drag, and moment coefficients are shown in Figure 6.
 Note that we report here the sensitivity indices for the sectional normal forces, which is an extension compared to our sensitivity analysis (Kumar et al., 2020), where we considered the total normal force.
 Figure 6 indicates that the variation in the normal forces can be completely attributed to the variation in the lift coefficients.
-This conclusion is in line with what has been reported for the total normal force (Kumar et al., 2020).
-However, we should note that it was not trivial to obtain these results, because there was an inconsistency between the provided ('planform') thickness distribution of the blade and the provided thickness of the four airfoil sections.
-We have therefore changed the airfoil thicknesses as is explained in Appendix B2.
+This conclusion is in line with what has been reported for the total normal force between the provided ('planform') thickness distribution of the blade and the provided thickness of the four airfoil sections.We have therefore changed the airfoil thicknesses as is explained in Appendix B2.